-- 4. A sequence of work that outlines how the project will be constructed and specifically addressing how soil disturbance will be minimized during the construction process. - 5.
+- 4. A sequence of work that outlines how the project will be constructed and specifically addressing how the area of soil disturbance will be minimized and the duration of exposure of the disturbed area shall be kept to a practical minimum during the construction process. - 5.
 Clear definition of the limits of work and any buffer areas that will remain undisturbed and an indication of how these areas will be protected during construction. - 6.
-Description of temporary and permanent erosion control practices that will be used. - 7.
-Identification of the locations of the temporary and permanent erosion control practices. - 8.
-Identification of how and where collected sediment will be disposed. - 9.
-Dust control measures. - 10.
-Inspection and maintenance procedures, including schedule and frequency.
+Descriptions and locations of temporary and permanent "best management" erosion control practices that will be used to minimize erosion of soil and sedimentation of watercourses and waterbodies.
+The following practices are to be incorporated into the plan. - i.
+Stripping of vegetation, soil removal, and regrading or other development shall be accomplished in such a way as to minimize erosion. - ii.
+The duration of exposure of the disturbed area shall be kept to a practical minimum. - iii.
+Temporary vegetation and/or mulching shall be used to protect exposed critical areas during development. - iv.
+Permanent (final) vegetation and mechanical erosion control measures shall be installed as soon as practicable after construction ends. - v.
+Until a disturbed area is stabilized, sediment in run-off water shall be trapped by the use of debris basins, sediment basins, silt traps, or other acceptable methods as determined by the Planning Board.